Love at First Stream: Production

 Love at First Stream was produced under the collaboration of Star Cinema and streaming platform Kumu with Cathy Garcia-Molina as its director.
 The film tackles the theme of the role of social media in establishing and maintaining relationships; both platonic and romantic.
 Kumu itself is featured in the film.
 The film stars Daniela Stranner and Anthony Jennings, and Kaori Oinuma and Jeremiah Lisbo who are promoted as belonging to love teams.
 The pairing of Chico Alicaya and Amanda Zamora are marketed as a "guest love team".

 Principal photography for Love at First Stream which began no earlier than July 2021 was hampered by the COVID-19 pandemic.
 Filming was disrupted due to shifting local government pandemic-related protocols as well as false-positive COVID-19 cases among the production team.
 In October, rainy weather posed difficulty in capturing day scenes for the film.

 Rhys Miguel was originally cast to portray Gino.
-He was replaced by Lisbo, after Miguel backed out due to personal reasons.
+He was replaced by Lisbo, after Miguel backed out for personal reasons.

 Release

-The film was released on December 25, 2021 as an official entry to 47th Metro Manila Film Festival.
+The film was released on December 25, 2021, as an official entry to 47th Metro Manila Film Festival.